Olympique325/Olympique325/README.md

-I'm just some highschooler messing around and learning how to script, nothing much.
+I'm just some engineering student messing around and learning how to script, nothing much.

 <!---
 Olympique325/Olympique325 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.